Thirty years of projects

 2013—On time, The Icarus Deception, V is for Vulnerable, Watcha Gonna Do With that Duck and the behemoth shipped.
 The craft of a project is sometimes daring to write a short little book about Smileys and let someone else print it, ship it, promote it and keep it in print for a decade, and sometimes it's about touching every element of the project by hand, hauling boxes, renting storage units and making sure the box got to New Zealand...
 Thanks to Bernadette Jiwa and Alex Miles Younger for being critical elements of this insane plan.
 Also, as a bonus, I worked with a fabulous team to build and launch Krypton Community College.
 (Here's a curriculum on shipping, the heart of the project life).

-2014—My Skillshare courses on Entrepreneurship and Marketing both launched and became Skillshare's most successful.
+2014—My Skillshare course on Entrepreneurship launched.
 The HugDug project launched, raising money for charity: water, Acumen, Save the Children and other worthy causes.

 What an opportunity each of us now has to create a project worth making.